dapr/docs/daprdocs/content/en/operations/configuration/configuration-overview.md

 - Linux/MacOs: `$HOME/.dapr/config.yaml`
 - Windows: `%USERPROFILE%\.dapr\config.yaml`

-A Dapr sidecar can also apply a configuration by using a `--config` flag to the file path with `dapr run` CLI command.
+An application can also apply a configuration by using a `--config` flag to the file path with `dapr run` CLI command.

 {{% /codetab %}}